tranTrungDung05/Project-NoBraKe/README.md

 </table>
 <p align="center"><strong><em>Figure 4:</em></strong> Score screen</p>

-The score is based on how fast you finish the race.
+The score is based on how quickly you finish the race.
+The more time you have left, the higher your score.
+Higher difficulty levels also apply a multiplier to the final score.
-A higher remaining time gives a higher score, and harder difficulty multiplies the result.

 <h3 align="center">III.
 Game sequence diagram</h3>